 To get the most out of your credit card, you need to use it properly.
+Find out the best way to use a credit card to ensure that you get a good deal and pay low interest rates.

 The credit card issuer will usually give you between 45 to 56 days to pay them back.
 It's always better for you to pay off the balance in full, but you can do it in instalments.

 Avoid paying interest or late fees by setting up a direct debit from your current account.
 That way, you also will not forget to pay.
+You can usually choose a direct debit to pay either the minimum or the full balance each month.

 Make sure you get the right kind of credit card for you.
 Some cards are designed for dealing with debt, while others are better suited to regular spending.
 Do not only pay attention to headline interest rates, but think carefully about the advantages of each one.